Terry Corbell, The Biz Coach

 Accompanied by an NBC PR person, Mr. Huntley graciously gave me excellent advice regarding my broadcasting career.
 As a DJ, I had worked my way through college on radio stations, but I was still a porous sponge in wanting career counsel before returning to my home state of California.
 He explained to me how to make a transition from being a DJ to radio news to TV news.

 Mr. Croninger, who as Mr. Crane’s boss, gave me a shot of confidence.
-I’ll never forget his compliment: “…you are impeccably dressed.”
+I’ll never forget his timely compliment: “You are impeccably dressed.”

-So the memory of Mr. Crane’s rendition of Desiderata along with the gracious sharing of wisdom by Messrs.
-Huntley and Crane prompt this question: Does your business have a heart?
+So the memory of Mr. Crane’s rendition of Desiderata along with the gracious sharing of wisdom by Messrs Huntley and Crane prompt me to ask this question about your leadership values: Do you have a heart as an employer?

 Key questions